 The Rev. Sarah Lammert is a parish minister, published author and tireless advocate for the revitalization of professional religious leadership.
 Sarah recently completed a term as the first female chair of the National Conference on Ministry to the Armed Forces, which represents more than 150 faith groups.
 Fulfilling her vocation as an executive in the Unitarian Universalist Association, Sarah embodies an entrepreneurial spirit in ministry while empowering creativity and innovation in others.
 She will deliver a keynote address on listening for your calling, and what it takes to stay in touch with this calling even when you encounter seemingly immoveable obstacles.

 State of the World

 Dr. Khush Cooper is committed to a world where governments, organizations and communities fully support excellence and diversity for children and families.
-Following a highly successful career as a social worker and non-profit executive, she began an entrepreneurial and thriving consulting practice which is committed to changing the human services landscape by providing innovations that cause organizations and communities to thrive.
-She teaches Public Policy and Being A Leader at the UCLA School of Public Affairs.
+Following a highly successful career as a social worker and nonprofit executive, she began an entrepreneurial and thriving consulting practice which is committed to changing the human services landscape by providing innovations that cause organizations and communities to thrive.
+She teaches public policy and the Being A Leader and the Effective Exercise of Leadership course at the University of California Los Angeles School of Public Affairs.
 She has been engaged in transformational work for 13 years and lives in Los Angeles.